-YOU ARE: A local, regional, national, or international professional contemporary artist with a strong interest in community engagement and collaboration.
-You are open-minded, curious, have a great attitude, and play well with others.
+YOU ARE: A national, or international professional contemporary artist with a strong interest in community engagement and collaboration.
+You are outgoing, open-minded, curious, social, have a great attitude, and play well with others.
 Your artistic practice is forward-looking, inventive, and is based on an articulate conceptual and/or critical and/or poetic thesis.
 Perhaps you create work that deals with issues of current social urgency, including diverse perspectives and histories.
-Your work is intriguing and incites conversation.
+Your work is intriguing, incites conversation, and driven by outreach and communication.
+You are focused on and excited by engagement with the public.
 You have an excellent idea or work-in-progress that you would like to develop during your residency.
 You’re excited to come and spend some time on our glorious island.

 PLEASE READ ALL GUIDELINES CAREFULLY.
 INCOMPLETE APPLICATIONS WILL NOT BE REVIEWED.

 Eligibility: The Do Good Residency is open to local, regional, national, or international professional contemporary artists.
 Note that travel costs are not included, nor can we offer assistance with travel visas for international artists.
 Artists must be over the age of 19 to apply in compliance with provincial law, as the residency is in a licensed establishment.